eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 Let's start by doing a very simple Bernoulli GLM, also know as a logistic regression.
 We are using a Bernoulli GLM because passenger survival is either they survived or didn't, a binary outcome.
-We are modeling whether a passenger survived or not based on the fare they paid and their sex.
+We are modeling whether a passenger survived or not based on the fare they paid and their age.

 I know I said we were done with the math, but let's recall our mathematical model for a logistic regression: